 We will continue to focus on this area with children through class work and school assemblies.

 We are required to monitor children’s punctuality and attendance.
-On-going lateness (after 9.10am) is classified as an unauthorised absence and this is contrary to The Education Act.
+On-going lateness is classified as an unauthorised absence and this is contrary to The Education Act.

 We understand that there may be rare occasions when you are unavoidably late due to unforeseen circumstances.
 On these occasions please make sure that you contact the school office to inform us when you will arrive.

-Children must be collected from their classes at 3.10pm (EYFS and KS1) and 3.15pm (KS2) - if you are going to be late then please contact the school office as soon as possible.
+Children must be collected at 3.15pm - if you are going to be late then please contact the school office as soon as possible.

 High levels of unauthorised absences or poor punctuality can result in a referral to the Education Inclusion Department or other agencies which have a duty to investigate further and could result in legal action being taken against you.